 We believe that material ESG risks, if left unchecked, can undermine long-term value in the companies in which we invest.
-Over time, well-governed companies, including those with sound practices to mitigate material ESG risks, should outperform those that are poorly governed.
+As a result, we integrate ESG considerations into our investment processes and product design in several ways.
 Recognising how ESG risks, like climate change, can erode shareholder value over time, Vanguard's active fund managers regularly incorporate financially material ESG considerations into their security selection processes.
 The external managers of Vanguard's active equity funds, in exercising their fiduciary duty to the Vanguard funds, have implemented stewardship practices designed to help enhance the long-term value of the securities in the funds they manage.

 Additionally, each manager has a distinct process for assessing ESG considerations in their research and decision-making.
-By partnering with Wellington Management Company, which has a long history of actively engaging with the companies it invests in on ESG matters, we believe that our new SustainableLife active funds range can deliver long-term, sustainable value to investors.
+By partnering with Wellington Management Company, which has a long history of actively engaging with the companies it invests in on ESG matters, we believe that our SustainableLife active funds range can deliver long-term, sustainable value to investors.

-1 Investment approaches that select and include investments on the basis of their fulfilling certain sustainability criteria and/ or delivering on specific and measurable sustainability outcome(s).
+1 Investment approaches that select and include investments on the basis of their fulfilling certain sustainability criteria and/or delivering on specific and measurable sustainability outcome(s).
 Investments are chosen on the basis of their economic activities (what they produce/what services they deliver) and on their business conduct (how they deliver their products and services).
 Source: The Investment Association.
 The Responsible Investment Framework, 18 November 2019.